paterson/phosphorus/README.md

 Phosphorus is ideal in any scenerio where you have simple non sensitive that needs to be shared over different computers, but where you still need a central store.
 A simple example would be the following:

 Say you wanted to implement real time updating of the number of views a video gets on youtube.
 Suppose we've a function called `updateViewCount()` which takes a number and updates the view count on the screen to that.
 Let's use `http://www.youtube.com/watch?v=D-0DUPowEw0` as a sample video.
-Let's use that identifier `D-0DUPowEw0` as a unique identifier, and lets say it's in a variable v (because it's the param `v` in the url).
+Let's use that identifier `D-0DUPowEw0` as a unique identifier.
 Using Phosphorus, it'd be as simple as this:

+    v = 'D-0DUPowEw0'
     Phosphorus.get(v, function (count) {
         Phosphorus.set(v, count++)
         updateViewCount(count)
     })

-    Phosphorus.listen(key, function (count) {
+    Phosphorus.listen(v, function (count) {
         updateViewCount(count)
     })

 Done!
 Now when you watch a video, everyone's view count will go up by one, and when someone else starts watching, your's will go up with everyone elses.
-All in 7 lines.
+All in 8 lines.

 Now say there was somewhere else on the page where you needed the count.
 All you've to do is go